lHACKERMANl/LocalChat/README.md

 # LocalChat
-p2p chat in local system.
+Сhat in local system.
 Only. what you need, just write local ip address

 ## Install and start
 * ```git clone https://github.com/lHACKERMANl/LocalChat.git```